pleasureman/testimprovement/article/resource_management_english.md

 ###3.1 memory subsystem
 ####3.1.1 -m, --memory=""
 The option is to limit memory usage.
 It is relevant to cgroup/memory/memory.limit_in_bytes file.
-range: reater than or equal to 4M<br>
+range: greater than or equal to 4M<br>
 unit：b,k,m,g<br>

 In default, a container can use unlimited memory until the memory of its host is exhausted.